Rise of the Olympian: Plot

 While they battle, Zeus kills the Hawaiian god Kāne Milohai and tears out his heart.

 Upon their return to Thalarion, the Gargareans discover Zeus waiting for them.
 He tells them that the time has come and magically causes a fire to burn brightly.
 Within the fire a skeletal being reaches out and takes Kāne Milohai's heart from Zeus' hand.
 The heart's substance then engulfs the fiery skeleton and forms a body.
 Zeus then presents the new being, Achilles, as the Gargarean's new leader.
 To serve as Achilles' personal transport, Zeus also created a massive and powerful elephant named Mysia who has two trunks, two mouths, three glowing eyes, an impenetrable hide, and the ability to walk on air.

 After attacking several countries and disrupting a United Nations assembly, Wonder Woman is informed of their existence and confronts them during an attack in Russia.
 Wonder Woman informs Achilles during battle that they are being used by outside forces and demonstrates their naivete by safely detonating a warhead they mistakenly launched in the sky above them.

-After this Diana battles Genocide, an agent of the war god Ares and leaves her to drown in the ocean.
+After this, Diana battles Genocide, an agent of the war god Ares and leaves her to drown in the ocean.
 However, Diana is unable to leave the creature to her fate and attempts to save her, only to find that Genocide has vanished.
-Angered, Ares commanded Euphemus to cause a swarm of deadly sea creatures to attack Themysciria and Thalarion.
+Angered, Ares commanded Euphemus to cause a swarm of deadly sea creatures to attack Themyscira and Thalarion.
 The Gargareans joined forces with the Amazons in defending their nations.
-During this battle Diana deduced that Ares was the grand manipulator and confronted him.
+During this battle, Diana deduced that Ares was the grand manipulator and confronted him.
 Not allowing Ares much time to gloat in his latest masterpiece of war, Diana took a battle axe and used it to strike Ares' head, splitting his helmet in two.
 The then dead Ares falls to his knees uttering in his last breath, "Amazon...what have you done?"
 Achilles wishes to kill Euphemus as well for his treachery, but is convinced by Jason to simply exile him instead.
 Euphemus then enters the ocean, leaving with his fellow sea creatures.

-After Ares' death Zeus thanks Diana by informing her that he killed her newfound god Kāne Milohai, used the dead god's heart to create Achilles, and urges Diana to return to the Olympian faith.
+After Ares' death, Zeus thanks Diana by informing her that he killed her newfound god Kāne Milohai, used the dead god's heart to create Achilles, and urges Diana to return to the Olympian faith.
 This causes a reverse reaction and Diana physically strikes Zeus and denounces her Amazon heritage.
 Zeus then decrees that the Gargareans and the Amazons are to become one people.
 To head the new nation Hippolyta is to step down from her royal station and be replaced by Achilles.
 Achilles then takes the rogue Amazon Alkyone as his bride.
 Unbeknownst to everyone else, Alkyone has the totem of Genocide in her possession, claiming herself to be the creature's new mother.